+NOTE An physical asset may specify both a spatial definition and a physical location attribute where it is necessary to specify the spatial definition of a physical asset within a given physical location.

 EXAMPLE Implementations could consider the following rules concerning the use of IDs:

 The physical asset ID could be an enterprise wide identification.